Goutam112/Goutam112/README.md

 - 👋 Hi, I’m Goutam!
 I'm a Software Engineer at AuditBoard.
-I also worked at Oracle for 12 months as a Software Engineer Co-op during my undergraduate program in Computer Science at the University of Toronto.
+I also interned at Oracle as a Software Engineer during my undergraduate program in Computer Science at the University of Toronto.
 - 👀 I’m interested in collaborating on Fullstack Web and Mobile App Development projects.
 - 🌱 I’m currently learning Machine Learning & AI concepts such as Convolutional Neural Networks, Computer Vision, etc.
 - 💪 My skills consist of Full-stack Web Development (JavaScript, HTML/CSS + Bootstrap, React, Node.js, Express.js, AJAX, MongoDB) and Python for AI & Data-Science (Pandas, Plotly, Seaborn, Matplotlib), along with Flutter + Dart & Firebase / GCP for Mobile Development.